Can you really change your wrinkle destiny?

 Is it possible to reverse fine line and the hands of time naturally?

 Is there a miracle cure in the jar I have not heard about?
-A weapon that I should have in my anti-ageing arsenal, that will play a role in how my skin holds up over the years?
+A weapon that I should have in my anti-ageing arsenal will play a role in how my skin holds up over the years?

-These are the types of questions I am often asked around ageing.
+These are the types of questions our clients often ask us.

-Now, I hate to be the bearer of bad news, even if that does get me BURNED at the STAKE and labelled a HERETIC.
+Now, we hate to be the bearer of bad news, even if that does get us BURNED at the STAKE and labelled a HERETIC.

-Your skincare routine should be about using a synergy of ingredients through different formulas and be all about being preventative, and the sooner you get started the better for warding off premature ageing.
+Your skincare routine should be about using a synergy of ingredients through different formulas and be all about being preventative.
+The sooner you get started, the better for warding off premature ageing.

-Why you may ask, do I feel so qualified to make such a sweeping statement?
-In the 20 plus years, I have been treating clients’ skin, I have never come across a natural anti-ageing product or treatment that completely eradicates wrinkles.
+Why, you may ask, do we feel so qualified to make such a sweeping statement?
+In the 20 plus years we have been treating clients’ skin, we have never come across a natural anti-ageing product or treatment that completely eradicates wrinkles.

-Now, don’t get me wrong, it is so tempting from a marketing perspective to join the masses and produce a product that says it will fight ageing, but when I started out on my Naked Chemist journey, I made a commitment to always be authentic and honest, and remain firmly rooted in education and fact.
+Now, don’t get us wrong, it is so tempting from a marketing perspective to join the masses and produce a product that says it will cure ageing, but when we embarked on our Naked Chemist journey, we made a commitment to always to be authentic and honest, and remain firmly rooted in education and fact.

-As a skincare specialist, I refuse to sacrifice my credibility by making a promise that is clearly nonsensical.
-From an entirely personal perspective, I would love to know how to stop ageing in its tracks; but having performed thousands of facials I know the best approach is first and foremost preventative.
+As for skincare specialists, we refuse to sacrifice our credibility by making clearly nonsensical promises.
+Of course, we would love to know how to stop ageing in its tracks, but having performed thousands of facials over the years, we know the best approach is first and foremost preventative.

-That isn’t to say that there aren’t some fascinating ingredients like vitamin A and peptides that I mention below, which will help to delay the ageing process – that coupled with the discoveries scientists are making in the biochemical triggers that lead to skin ageing, such as wrinkles, pigmentation, and loss of skin tone is certainly exciting – but at this stage, it is just “hope in a jar”.
+That isn’t to say that there aren’t some fascinating ingredients available such as Vitamin A and Peptides, which we mention below.
+These, coupled with the discoveries scientists are making in the biochemical triggers that lead to skin ageing (such as wrinkles, pigmentation, and loss of skin tone), are certainly exciting – but at this stage, it is still “hope in a jar”.